Kiyotoko/vault-sek2/Klasse 10/Englisch/Tasks.md

 **AB**

-dad was pastor
+- dad was pastor
-georgia, 15th January 1929
+- georgia, 15th January 1929
-Martin and his frind become seperated, because of ther skin color black peopel sit back in the bus, and offer the seat for white persons he was know for public speaking ability ha had four children
+- Martin and his frind become seperated, because of ther skin color
+- black peopel sit back in the bus, and offer the seat for white persons
+- he was know for public speaking ability
+- ha had four children

-insert for black peopel a lot
+- insert for black peopel a lot
-got the nobel price
+- got the nobel price
-become president
+- become president
-"I had a dream" had a great influence for peaceful demonstrations assasinated
+- "I had a dream" had a great influence for peaceful demonstrations
+- assasinated

 **AB**

- ● Guessing new words
+- Guessing new words
- ● selecting only relevant points
+- selecting only relevant points
- ● paraphrasing
+- paraphrasing
- ● Dealing with idiomatic difficults
+- Dealing with idiomatic difficults
- ● Summarising
+- Summarising
- ● Editing
+- Editing

-**AB**

 # Problems and Solutions for the Global Pollution